Alfredo0610/Alfredo/README.md

 - 🌱 I’m currently learning **everything** 🤓

+- 🎧 My hobby is listening to music

 - 🤝 I’m looking for help with **finding projects to contribute to!**

 - 👨‍💻 All of my projects are available at [Linkedin](https://www.linkedin.com/in/alfredo-rizqi-syahbana-02aa05246/)